nikolamarkovic98/incognito-chat-front/README.md

 ## Incognito Chat
 Incognito Chat is chat application where you can create a chat/room with unique URL and use that URL to chat with other people.

-What I like the most about this project is that you can embed the chat into any application using <iframe> and have a chat on your app. :)
+What I like the most about this project is that you can embed the chat into any application using <iframe> and have a chat in your app. :)